No Contact Orders, Restraining Orders, and Domestic Violence Attorneys Morristown NJ

 At The Law Offices of Jacobs Berger, our experienced domestic violence and child custody lawyers take pride in offering dynamic and individualized legal services to our clients in New Jersey communities such as Morristown, Randolph, Madison, Denville, Florham Park, Dover, Morris Plains, and the greater Morris County area to secure legal protection from domestic violence.

-For a confidential and comprehensive case assessment, please contact us online or through our Morristown offices by dialing (973) 710-4366 today regarding your divorce, child custody, child support, alimony, or any other family law matter.
+For a strategic planning session, please contact us online or through our Morristown offices by dialing (973) 710-4366 today regarding your divorce, child custody, child support, alimony, or any other family law matter.